scperkins/EJEHardenberg.github.io/public/tech-blog/guice-scala-checked-providers.md

 If anything goes wrong with this, from the URL being malformed, to a configuration property not being set, we're going to get a runtime exception from Guice.
-Which will likely not be useful or helpful at all.
 For example, if without setting up a configuration file I were to run this code:

 	val injector = Guice.createInjector(new PizzaModule)
 	val databaseParams = injector.getInstance(classOf[DataSourceParams])

-I'd get a very long stacktrace like this:
+I'd get a stacktrace like this:

 	com.google.inject.ProvisionException: Unable to provision, see the following errors: